Homeowner’s Insurance Deductible 101Blogs

 Types of homeowners insurance deductibles

 There are two main types of homeowner’s insurance deductible.
 It is usually stated in the policy.
 Dollar-amount deductible: A dollar-amount deductible is a specific dollar amount that you will be responsible for paying in case of covered damage.
 You can vary this type of deductible: it can range from $200 - $1,000 or whatever amount you can afford.
 But remember: the higher the deductible, the lower the premium.
-Percentage-based deductible: A percentage-based deductible will be defined by your insurance policy as a specific percentage of your home’s insured value to be deducted.
-Let’s say your policy has a 2 percent deductible and your home’s insured value is $150,000.
-If you file a claim, your deductible will be 2 percent of $150,000 or $3,000.
+Percentage-based deductible: A percentage-based insurance deductible will be defined by your insurance policy as a specific percentage of your home’s insured value to be deducted.
+Let’s say your policy has a 2 percent insurance deductible and your home’s insured value is $150,000.
+If you file a claim, your insurance deductible will be 2 percent of $150,000 or $3,000.

 How do homeowner’s insurance deductibles work?